SummaryRead the full fact sheet

 - Include some of the healthy (unsaturated) fats like olive, canola or sunflower oil, monounsaturated or polyunsaturated margarines, oily fish, avocado, seeds and nuts.

-- Oily fish are great for heart health.
+- Oily fish is great for heart health.
 Aim to include oily fish such as salmon (tinned or fresh), sardines, mackerel, herring or tuna at least two to three times per week.

 - Avoid lollies and sweet drinks (soft drink, cordial, sports drinks, flavoured waters and energy drinks).